 Player: (rolls) "a 8…"

-GM:(rolls) "You fail as he steps back dodging your blow."
+GM: (rolls) "You fail as he steps back dodging your blow."

 Combat continues…..

 Does this look familiar to you?
-Unfortunately this is the standard rut far to many long running games can fall into, with simple, bland, (if any) descriptions of the enemy or the fights interaction.
+Unfortunately this is the standard rut far too many long running games can fall into, with simple, bland, (if any) descriptions of the enemy or the fights interaction.

 While it might speed up game play, (especially in online chat rooms where typing takes a while) in the end it leaves combat as bland non descriptive occurrence that’s barely memorable over the long term let alone exciting.

 Providing a good description sometimes speeds things up by giving players ready information is the opening line.
-In the previous example if the gm had described the orc better the player would have known the weapons and armor he was carrying as well as an approximate build and skill of the enemy; thus preventing the question & answer session that ensued dragging the game down.
+In the previous example if the gm had described the Orc better the player would have known the weapons and armor he was carrying as well as an approximate build and skill of the enemy; thus preventing the question & answer session that ensued dragging the game down.

-They need to give some description to the combat effects as well, rather than say you hit, put some detail behind the blow. (after they tell the damage altering the description accordingly) If it’s a good strike let your words represent it, if the enemy is angered by having a solid blow land between their legs describe it!
+They need to give some description to the combat effects as well, rather than say you hit, put some detail behind the blow.
+(After they tell the damage altering the description accordingly) If it’s a good strike let your words represent it, if the enemy is angered by having a solid blow land between their legs describe it!

 For players remember to put some life into your characters actions, don’t just swing the sword at the enemy put some detail into your blow.
 When you take a hit have your character respond accordingly.

 In the end combat is a dance of words as intriguing and as detailed as the establishing description of a landscape, or main villains looks.
-As long as either the gm or player keeps up the in depth description the other will eventually rise to the occasion to match.
+As long as either the gm or player keeps up the in depth descriptions the other will eventually rise to the occasion to match.

 After all no one like being out done with cool maneuvers in combat and having the npc or your character do something cool and descriptively enthralling will inspire everyone else at the table to do the same.